Cooking With Bliss

 Jump to Recipe

 Our Braised Chicken Wings are slowly cooked until they practically fall off the bone.
-They're infused with all the savory goodness that comes from braising.
-So, if you're looking for a dish that's flavorful, tender, versatile, and easy to make, braised chicken wings should be at the top of your list.
+They're infused with all the savory goodness of braising.
+So, if you're looking for a flavorful, tender, versatile, and easy-to-make dish, braised chicken wings should be at the top of your list.

 Give them a try, and you'll see why they're a favorite.